CrossTheRoadElec/Phoenix6-Documentation/source/docs/installation/installation-nonfrc.rst

 Installation
 ------------

-Installation is composed of two primary pieces.
+Installation is composed of a few primary pieces.
 Users may skip CANivore installation if they are using a generic USB-to-CAN adapter.

+1. :ref:`docs/installation/installation-nonfrc:installing the phoenix apt repository`
-1. :ref:`docs/installation/installation-nonfrc:canivore installation`
+2. (Optional) :ref:`docs/installation/installation-nonfrc:canivore installation`
-2. :ref:`docs/installation/installation-nonfrc:api installation`
+3. :ref:`docs/installation/installation-nonfrc:api installation`

 Installing the Phoenix APT Repository
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^